 In cases where additional warehouses are absolutely necessary for storage space, it’s ideal to measure twice, then cut once.
 This practice involves measuring all storage units, such as pallets and cages, and then “cutting” out the space for these units in the planned additional space to give adequate spacing for the units.
 The Australian Standard, as well as the AS4084:2012, outlines this practice more clearly.

 Say the storage situation is now resolved, and there is adequate space to store components, gear, and critical spares.
 Next comes stock protection – this includes individual weather covers, for situations where high-value equipment needs individual protection from the elements and other external factors.
-Tarpaulins are a common type of cover, and comes in a variety, such as UV-stabilised canvas and PVC.
+Tarpaulins are a common type of cover, and comes in a variety, such as UV-stabilised canvas-type covers.
 Tarpaulins can also be custom designed and fitted, which allows for cover flexibility, as opposed to simple square cover and lashing.

 Tarpaulins, however, tend to have flapping no matter how creative the lashing.
 This is where low-density polyethylene (LDPE), also known as heat shrinkable plastics, come in.
 Heat shrink plastics fit to the shape of the gear or equipment, which provides superior coverage, thus providing better protection from external damage as well.